French Chocolate Mousse Cake

 The easiest way to wow a crowd is with anything that involves chocolate mousse.

-This is why I love this Chocolate Mousse Cake Recipe.
-It’s decadent, a bit mysterious, and oh-so divine!
-It’s really easier to make than you might think and in my video below I’ll give you all my tips!
+This is why I love this French Chocolate Mousse Cake Recipe.
+It’s an easy chocolate mousse cake, since it doesn’t involve using chocolate ganache.
+But it’s just as decadent, a bit mysterious (how is it so light?!), and oh-so divine!
+It’s really easier to make than you might think, and in my video below, I’ll give you all my tips!

-For more fantastic chocolate desserts try my Chocolate Raspberry Cupcakes or my Flourless Chocolate Cake with Creme Anglaise
+For more fantastic cake recipes, try my Gingerbread Cake with Cream Cheese Frosting, my Chocolate Christmas Cake, or my Flourless Chocolate Cake with Crème Anglaise

 Chocolate Mousse Cake with whipped cream and shavings on a cake stand

-• A Chocolate Mousse Cake is essentially a basic French chocolate mousse recipe, poured into a chocolate cookie crust, and set inside the fridge for several hours to be chilled.
+• A French Chocolate Mousse Cake is a basic French mousse recipe poured into a chocolate cookie crust and chilled in the fridge for several hours.

-• Like a traditional French chocolate mousse, this recipe does contain raw eggs, so if you prefer to avoid the raw eggs, you can make my Eggless Chocolate Mousse recipe and use that for the chocolate mousse filling for this cake.
+• Like a traditional French chocolate mousse, this recipe contains raw eggs.
+If you prefer to avoid the raw eggs, you can make my Eggless Chocolate Mousse recipe and use that for the chocolate mousse filling for this cake.

-• Either way, just be sure to plan ahead and allow enough time to refrigerate it, since it does take at least 4 hours to set up.
+• Either way, just be sure to plan ahead and allow enough time to refrigerate it, since it does take at least 4 hours to chill and set up.

 Watch a Video Demo of This Recipe Below!